-The main risk is the lapse risk, the SCR of which is 81% of the Life Insurance Technical Risk.
+Also in FY 2020, the main risk is the lapse risk, the SCR of which is 70% of the Life Insurance Technical Risk.

 The Risk Management function also continuously monitors the concluded liquidation trend for lapse, claim and the expiry of the Company, comparing these results with those forecast in the budget and the expected liquidation.